chrisl8/PanicStations/README.md

 **A reboot will be required after the first install.**

+**NOTICE: If your LCD Displays are brand new, some settings will be saved to them on first run that will not take affect until they are power cycled once.
+So you may need to power them down by unplugging them from USB or powering off the Pi at least once after the first run before they will display correclty.**

 ## Setup

 There are some settings that you may need to tweak in `node/settings.js`.
 These should be in some non-committed file, but that is a project for a future update.